-- I For a more attractive plot, first click the 3D Surface Plot button and then the Headlight button on the Plot toolbar. - 2 To see the solution close to the refocusing moment, click the Plot Parameters button on the Main toolbar, select 0.0315 from the Solution at time list, then click OK.
-The result should look like that in Figure 2-22 on page 58.

-It is illustrative to animate transient problems in general and wave propagation in particular:

-3 Click the Animate button on the Plot toolbar.
+- I For a more attractive plot, click first the 3D Surface Plot button and then the Headlight button on the Plot toolbar. - 2 To see the solution close to the refocusing moment, click the Plot Parameters button on the Main toolbar, select 0.0315 from the Solution at time list, then click OK.
+The result should look like that in Figure 2-25 on page 72. - 3 It is illustrative to animate transient problems in general and wave propagation in particular; you can do this by clicking the Animate button on the Plot toolbar.